-Terminology.
-An amendment or amendment agreement is an agreement by which the parties’ original contract is modified.
+Amendments or amendment agreements are agreements by which the parties’ original contract are modified.
 The common terminology refers to an amendment and to amend a contract.
 However, there is nothing wrong with modification and to modify.
 The terminology adjustment and to adjust should preferably be used in the context of numbers, percentages and amounts.

 The first approach is more concise and has the advantage of being specific about the change that was made.
 The disadvantage would be that amendment is presented out of context, placing the burden on the reader to consult the underlying agreement as well.
 The second approach, restating the amended provision in its entirety, avoids that problem.
 A middle ground approach would be to describe the amendment in the recitals.

 Defined terms in amendment agreements

 In an amendment (or supplement or addendum) it is common practice to adopt the defined terms of the Agreement:

 Unless otherwise defined in this Amendment, a capitalised term has the meaning ascribed to it in the Agreement.
 In addition, in this Amendment:

 Do not copy, summarise or restate a defined term for no reason.
 Be accurate in the use of defined terms.
 For example, if the amended agreement uses definitions in connection with certain (not amended) concepts or covenants and the amendment introduces a new concept (without affecting the concepts or covenants used in the amended agreement), do not amend a defined term in such manner that the definition as used in the amended agreement is also changed.
 In such case, it is appropriate to emphasise that the redefined term only applies in the amendment:

 For the purpose of this Amendment only, Technology means…

 For the purpose of this Amendment, Products include…